mdspro15/netpractice/README.md

 192.168.1.0
 ```
 + Private IP address :
   This address work within local network.
-These addresses are non-routable on the internet
+It's a range of non-internet facing IP addresses used in an internal network such as in residential, office and enterprise areas.
+They cannot be directly contacted over the internet.
   ```
   10.0.0.0 - 10.255.255.255
   172.16.0.0 - 172.31.255.255